marcel-van-de-kamp/movie-assignments/exercises/05 - creating stateful & stateless components/assignment.md

   - Double check if the component is imported in the app module and added to the ngModule `declarations` array.
 - Import the angular `Input` and `Output` decorator and the angular `EventEmitter` from @angular/core in the new component.
 - Create an input property `movies` with the typing array of `Movie`.
 - Create an output property `movieClicked` and assign a new (instance of) EventEmitter to it.
+Make sure it will emit a Movie with the help of TypeScript (generic).
 - Copy the list HTML from the app component to the movie-list template.
 - Create a function `onMovieClicked` in the movie-list component which accepts a movie as parameter.
 - The click event of the buttons in the `movie-list.component.html` should now be bound to the `onMovieClicked` function of the movie-list component.